fornellas/parallel_tasker/README.md

 # parallel_tasker
 Small Ruby Gem to run tasks in parallel.

-This is useful when you wish to parallelize tasks and wish to have a concurrency limit, and does not want to deal with Thread synchronization.
+This is useful when you need to parallelize tasks with concurrency limit, and does not want to deal with Threads.

 # Example